Phase Two – 1975-1980: Knight Falls. The disastrous 1979 launch of Series III almost sinks Jaguar entirely, precipitating Bob Knight’s downfall.

 Despite Knight’s accession, a sense of unease permeated Browns Lane about his peculiar style of management.
 A member of Norman Dewis’ experimental team was also a talented cartoonist and portrayed Knight in characteristic pose, leaning on the rear deck of an XJ40 styling buck, cigarette in mouth with an ashtray full of stubs beside him, bearing the legend; “All decisions come with a government health warning.”
 Edwardes too had begun to wonder if he too had made the correct choice.

 As newly painted Series III bodies started to arrive at Browns Lane, management quickly realised how much trouble they were in.
 The situation remained a full-blown crisis for well over a year as they grappled with the appalling finish from the Castle Bromwich plant.
-Knight ended up taking anything vaguely acceptable, rectifying as necessary at Browns Lane.
-In desperation, he even tried to negotiate the purchase of the shuttered Triumph paint plant at Canley, but the situation spiralled out of control.
+Jaguar ended up taking anything vaguely acceptable, rectifying as necessary at Browns Lane.
 The delays, lost orders and warranty costs were said to have resulted in losses of over £35m.

-Series III was met with warm praise from the UK press and interest in the new model was high, but with only three non-metallic shades available – (red, yellow or white) – lengthening delivery times and woeful finish, customers melted away.
-Management desperately tried to get to grips with the situation but the quality issues were now too acute.
+Series III was met with warm praise from the UK press and interest in the new model was high, but with only three unattractive shades available – (red, yellow or white) – lengthening delivery times and woeful finish, customers melted away.
 The bitter struggle between Jaguar’s embattled engineers and BL’s ineptitude paralysed decision making to the point where the business had virtually ceased to function.

 ©Driven to Write.
 All rights reserved.